 As a part of their hosting plan, you get a free domain name for the first year.
 Also, for those looking to boost their business marketing, they offer advertising credits on Google’s AdWords, Bing, and other leading sites.

 Bluehost WordPress Pro

 WordPress Pro is Bluehost’s newly launched managed WordPress hosting platform that is optimized for WordPress websites to load fast and to be secure.
-WordPress Pro comes with all-in-one marketing center and dashboard, where SEO, email marketing, and social media tools all come included.
+WordPress Pro comes with an all-in-one marketing center and dashboard, where SEO, email marketing, and social media tools all come included.

 WordPress Pro is more expensive then Bluehost’s other plans and prices start at $19.95 per month.
 Speed and security are the main features but it also comes with geeky features such as automatic WordPress core and plugin updates, and regular backups and a staging environment.

 Go and check out the WordPress Pro page to see what is included.
 It’s worth noting that you get live support with Grow and Scale, and these plans also give you hands-on assistance with design, functionality, or general questions from real WordPress experts 24/7.

 They got loads of positives, but they do have their drawbacks as well.